rezashahnazar/MaxSpliZer/README.md

 # Gene LookUp

-A web-App which helps researchers to evaluate how human gene mutations affect splicing and the phenotype.
+A Web-App which helps researchers to evaluate how human gene mutations affect splicing and the phenotype.

 The project is under development.
 The fornt-end is under construction in this repo at this time.
-It is base on VueJS using a basic NodeJS API serving some standard JSON responses.
+It is base on Vue3 , Vuex, Bootstrap and MaterialDesig.
+A simple NodeJS API is serving some standard JSON responses as the backend at this time.